ngbracket/ngx-layout/docs/documentation/Home.md

 # Flex Layout

-Angular Flex Layout provides a sophisticated layout API using FlexBox CSS + mediaQuery.
+The @ngbracket/ngx-layout provides a sophisticated layout API using FlexBox CSS + mediaQuery.
 This module provides Angular developers with component layout features using a custom Layout API, mediaQuery observables, and injected DOM flexbox-2016 css stylings.